ranranra/Chatting-Room/README.md

 # Chatting-Room
-This is a Chatting Room, use React+Redux.
+This is a Chatting Room, use React+Redux+socketIo.